Organa-DNA/dna/_docs/how-organa-works.md

 The guiding principles are:

 -   **Gold in, Gold out** - you don't need to put in serious cash to join Organa, and there's nothing to cash out when you leave.
--   **No gold on the table** - we don't try to build financial value in the company.
+-   **No gold on the table** - we actively no not build financial value in the company.
 -   **No pot of gold at that end** - there's no financial incentive to sell the company.
 -   **A gold-strewn road** - you keep most of what you earn, as you earn it.
 -   **Continual improvement** - where we can, and if the buffer builds up, we spend it on group activities; learning, coming together, fun.

 > **Why don't we try to build financial value?** If Organa has a big pile of money, that creates a financial incentive to own the company, and increases the risk of conflict as the "value" of the company goes up and down.
 If we keep the company lean, with only a small liquidity buffer, then we don't need to argue about who owns what.
+This can feel like a whacky model to most people, afterall aren't businesses designed to grow, make money, build economic value?
+Sure if that floats your boat, but it doesn't float ours.
+We are simply driven by other motives.

 See [Economic model](economic-model.html) and [Ownership model](ownership-model.html) for more detail on how money flows through the system.